MassTransit/MassTransit/doc/source/overview/terms.rst

 ===================================================

 Receiver is anything that receives a message.
-MassTransit currently has 4 receiver types
+MassTransit currently has 4 receiver types.

-However, both transports do their message routing dynamically.
-There is, by default, no static way to set routes.
-The routes are all interpreted at run time and deployed to the system.

 Handlers
 --------